vaulty-co/docs/docs/reference/encryption-backends.md

 ### Configuration

-To let Vaulty use AWS KMS for encryption, you must specify your AWS credentials, region and master key ID.
+To let Vaulty use AWS KMS for encryption, you must specify your AWS credentials, region, and master key ID.

 Region and master key are set via environment variables: